Skip To Content

 By providing your contact information above, you agree that a representative of Merrill, the Brokerage affiliate of Bank of America Corporation, may contact you via telephone and/or email to discuss and/or offer investment products and services that may be appropriate for you.
 You agree that you are providing to us your consent for us to contact you regardless of any Do Not Call or Do Not Email privacy choices you may have previously expressed until you revoke this consent, or up to 90 days.
 You may revoke your consent at any time by notifying the Merrill representative.

-2 Bank of America Chief Investment Office; calculations based on Society of Actuaries individual mortality tables
+2 Bank of America Chief Investment Office; calculations based on an analysis of Society of Actuaries individual mortality tables

-**Assumes that a 65-year-old female spends 3% of her wealth the first year of retirement and increases this spending in line with inflation in subsequent years.
+**Assumes that a 65-year-old female spends 3.5% of her wealth the first year of retirement and increases this spending in line with inflation in subsequent years (based on CIO inflation assumption of 2.8%).
 These withdrawals are taken at the end of each year, at which time the portfolio is rebalanced.
+Planning horizon assumptions 30 years.
+Time horizon is measured in years.
+Risk and expected returns assumptions for stocks, bonds and cash are as given in Table 1.
 These hypothetical results are for illustrative purposes only and are not meant to represent the past or future performance of any specific investment vehicle.
 Investment return and principal value will fluctuate, and, when redeemed, the investments may be worth more or less than their original cost.
-Source: Analysis by the Chief Investment Office, April 5, 2022.
+Source: Analysis by the Chief Investment Office, May 2023.

 Important Disclosures